V-O-I-D-1080/Stoneytosh/README.md

 ### How functional is the kext?

-As of recent, AMDRadeonX4000 was kernel panicing on createHWInterface, and as of recent we now have AMD8000Controller failing on CIBandwidthManager::init
+As of recent, AMDRadeonX4000 is kernel panicing on createHWInterface on both Volcanic Islands and Caribbean Islands accelerators

 ### On which macOS versions am I able to use this on?